 A former dean of the Thayer School of Engineering at Dartmouth College and provost and senior vice president for academic affairs at the University of Tulsa, he holds a doctorate in space physics from Rice University.
 In addition to his duties as president, Duncan continued to teach and conduct research in space plasma physics and radiophysics.
-He is an inaugural member of the board of directors of the Center for the Advancement of Science in Space (CASIS), responsible for managing the U.S. National Laboratory of the International Space Station.
+He currently serves as provost—the highest civilian officer—of the U.S. Naval War College, considered to be the preeminent advanced military educational school in the world.

 Lewis M. Duncan was elected 14th president of Rollins College in 2004.
 In his 10-year tenure in the presidency, he maintained the College’s status as the top-ranking university in the South, as recognized for nine consecutive years by U.S. News & World Report, and oversaw its rise as a top producer of Fulbright Scholars and U.S. Fulbright Students among master’s institutions in The Chronicle of Higher Education.
 Overall enrollment in the College’s residential undergraduate program grew, with expanded international student enrollment and new programs.
 Rollins fundraising also set new records, and the College’s endowment and capital assets rose to $450 million.

 Milestones of his presidency included the College’s two largest building projects: complete renovation and expansion of the Archibald Granville Bush Science Center and construction of The Alfond Inn, whose net profits are designated for scholarship endowment.
 Under Duncan’s leadership, Rollins received national recognition for community engagement, including the highest federal recognition for its commitment to community service, and designation as one of 30 schools internationally to be designated an Ashoka U Changemaker Campus for social entrepreneurship.
 Introduction of the Winter Park Institute and its highly regarded distinguished-speaker series raised the level of intellectual discourse on campus and in the community.